 Matsutake are highly prized for their flavor, which is spicy with notes of fruit.
 They only grow in the autumn, underneath the shelter of a red pine tree native to the Tamba region outside of Kyoto.
 These mushrooms are becoming increasingly harder to find, however, because their preferred environment within the red pines is shrinking: insects have been infecting and killing these trees at an increasingly rapid rate in recent years.

 Unfortunately, methods to artificially cultivate matsutake mushrooms haven’t yet been developed, and they may never be, due to the very specific needs of this particular fungi.
 With a diminishing natural environment to grow in, matsutake are now considered endangered, thus their extremely high price.

-The Weirdest, Grossest, Most Expensive Fungi in the World, Yartsa Gunbu: Up to $32,000 Per Pound
+The Wierdest, Grossest, Most Expensive Fungi in the World, Yartsa Gunbu: Up to $32,000 Per Pound

 Sometimes nature does things that just make you shake your head in disgust, disbelief, or both.
 The Yartsa Gunbu fungi is one of them, and for reasons we’re still trying to wrap our collective heads around here at The Psilocybe Philosophy, also happens to be the most expensive fungi in the world.